Jimmy Briand: Guingamp

 On 3 August 2015, Briand joined Guingamp on a two-year contract.
 On 17 May 2017, Briand extended his contract by two years, keeping him with the club until 30 June 2019.

 On 11 May 2018, Briand scored a goal from the penalty spot, his fifth goal in his last six Ligue 1 matches, in the 3–3 Ligue 1 home draw against Olympique de Marseille; it was also his 30th career Ligue 1 goal for Guingamp since joining them in August 2015.

 Bordeaux

 On 10 August 2018, Briand joined Guingamp's Ligue 1 rivals, Bordeaux, on a two-year contract.
 He was released by Guingamp just three weeks before joining Bordeaux, with one year left on his contract with Guingamp.
 He had a "moral agreement" that he would not join another Ligue 1 club.
 Briand had secured a tentative deal to join Major League Soccer club Montreal Impact, but it fell through on 26 July 2018.

 On 31 August 2019, Briand scored the equalizer for Bordeaux, in an 1–1 away draw against Lyon, to become only the second player to score in 15 different Ligue 1 seasons in the 21st century, following in the footsteps of Souleymane Camara.
 On 25 October 2020, Briand scored his 100th Ligue 1 goal in a 2–0 win over Nîmes.
 In June 2022, he confirmed his departure from Bordeaux.

+Briand announced his retirement from playing in September 2022.